typelevel/Laika/docs/using-laika/sbt.md

 ### Custom Rewrite Rules

-When customizing renderers you have to repeat the step for each output format like HTML or PDF (and a subsequent version will add support for epub).
+When customizing renderers you have to repeat the step for each output format like HTML, EPUB or PDF.
 A rewrite rule lets you express a transformation of a node inside the document tree before rendering, so it would have an effect on all output formats.

-A rewrite rule is a function of type `PartialFunction[Element, Option[Element]]`.
+A rewrite rule is a function of type `PartialFunction[T, RewriteAction[T]]`.
-If the function is not defined for a particular element the old element is kept in the tree.
+If the function is not defined for a particular element or the result is `Retain` the old element is kept in the tree.
-If it returns `Some(Element)` this element replaces the old one.
+If it returns `Replace(Element)` this element replaces the old one.
-If the function returns `None` the old element is removed from the tree.
+If the function returns `Remove` the old element is removed from the tree.
+The type parameter `T` is either `Block`, `Span` or `TemplateSpan`, depending on the kind of AST element you want to rewrite.

 The following (somewhat contrived, but simple) example shows how to turn each `Emphasized` node into a `Strong` node:

-    laikaExtensions += laikaRewriteRule {
+    laikaExtensions += laikaSpanRewriteRule {
-      case Emphasized(content, opts) => Some(Strong(content, opts))
+      case Emphasized(content, opts) => Replace(Strong(content, opts))
     }

 For more details see the chapter [Document Tree Rewriting].